EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 }
 ```

-After that we create `Dashboard.vue` component to use data from `useDashboardData.ts` and display the data on the dashboard.
-We can keep adding the business logic on `useDashboardData.ts` and display them on the dashboard or use it somewhere else to support some other business logic.
+After that we create the `Dashboard.vue` component to use data from `useDashboardData.ts` and display the data on the dashboard.
+We can keep adding business logic on `useDashboardData.ts` to display it on the dashboard or use it somewhere else to support some other business logic.

 ```html
 <!-- Dashboard.vue -->